-Hi, and thanks for coming onto my profile.
+Hi there, thanks for clicking onto my profile.
 I offer myself to you as a caring kind professional and supportive Counsellor.

 Counselling Can Help with many issues such as Depression, Anxiety, Relationship Issues, Bereavement, Abuse, Self Identity Issues.

 Maybe you have anxiety, stress, depression, or relationship issues, or maybe you are feeling overwhelmed by bereavement.
-Maybe y… Read more
+May… Read more

 Located in Worsley and Bolton.